 Villa – Surrey 1 The villa in Surrey is very well hidden from the public road.
 While the height has kept low, the forms are slightly curved, to make the villa part of the natural surrounding.
 The canopy and the first floor roof are matching the lines of the neighbouring environment.
 The timber decking outside is ideal for summer activities, while the big bi-folding doors are bringing the outside landscape into the house.
 Villa – Surrey 2 Master bedroom of the villa in Surrey.
 The bed is next to a large window with direct views to the garden.
 The mirror on the ceiling is transforming the room, making an already big room looking colossal.
 The predominant color is deep red with shiny finishes, which adds into room powerful character.
 From architect in london

 Wandsworth Common – kitchen area The dining area is part of the kitchen, in this luxurious apartment.
-The material of the back-splash and the kitchen island has a unique pattern that illuminates.
+The material of the back-splash and the kitchen island has a unique pattern that illuminates the interior architecture.
 Wandsworth Common – sitting area A few steps down is an informal sitting area.
 The sitting area is at the same level as the garden.
-The bi-folding doors and the rooflights are giving plenty of light into the room.
+The architectural design involving bi-folding doors and roof lights bring plenty of light into the room.
 Wandsworth Common – sitting area 2 The focal point of the room is a large fire place, opposite the big sofa.
 A big tv set is standing on top of the fire place.
 The room is cosy and stylise with lovely views towards the garden.

 Apartment – London Waterloo The apartment is overlooking Thames River.
 The apartment has been designed with clear lines and a more minimalistic approach, in order not to compete with the great views.
 The color palette has kept soft and simple.
 Apartment – London Monument Open plan kitchen and large family-room.
 The comfortable sofa was a client requirement.
 The contemporary kitchen wooden cupboards are matching the family-room floor, while the kitchen floor is changing.
 While the design based on clear lines, small touches of orange color are brightening the space.
 Apartment – Cannon Street Small kitchen in a bright color shaping the end of the living area.
 Small but dynamic, the kitchen gives a special character in the room.
 Apartment – Wandsworth Bridge 1 Continuation of the pattern from wall to ceiling to enhance fluidity of the design.
 Simple shapes and contemporary design to help the client relaxing at the same time as giving the room a unique identity.
 Apartment – Wandsworth Bridge 2 Same continuation of the pattern from wall to ceiling.
 The client was looking for a touch of his country – Kenya.
 The design tried to match the requirement without losing the minimalistic approach.
 The design has kept lightweight with a “holiday” feeling.